mendersoftware/mender-docs/01.Getting-started/04.Deploy-to-physical-devices/docs.md

 [start_autoupdate_mender-beaglebone_x.x.x.sdimg]: #

-Please see [Write the disk image to the SD card](../../artifacts/provisioning-a-new-device#write-the-disk-image-to-the-sd-card) for steps how to provision the device disk using the `mender-beaglebone_master.sdimg` image you downloaded and modified above.
+Please see [Write the disk image to the SD card](../../artifacts/provisioning-a-new-device#write-the-disk-image-to-the-sd-card) for steps how to provision the device disk using the `mender-beaglebone_1.3.0b1.sdimg` image you downloaded and modified above.

 [end_autoupdate_mender-beaglebone_x.x.x.sdimg]: #